wp-plugins/sp-client-document-manager/readme.txt

 = 1.5.4 =
 * Fixed ie issue of huge padding no the file list table
 * Fixed a group sql error
 * Fixed a redirect issue with theme my login.

+= 1.5.5 =
+* Removed all references to hardcoded uploads and hardcoded plugin directory, it now uses your wordpress settings (major update)
+* You can now overide the location of your uploads folder in advanced settings, remember to set your permissions to 777 on the folder you create.
+* Deletes are now powered by ajax so theres no page reload
+* When installing the premium and free doesn't exist the plugin prompts you to install the free version.